-- 22. Phase 3 Neutralisation.
-This phase will commence on completion of the amphibious operation, and will encompass the expelling of NT military elements from Panay in concert with Belesian military forces.
-Tasks are as follows: - a.
-Neutralise NT maritime assets within the JFAO - b.
-Maintain established SLOC - c.
-Maintain established ALOC ISO TG 640 operations - d.
-Maintain local Sea Control of designated areas - e.
-Maintain sustainment operations of CJTF 667 forces, including refueling, reammunition and victualling as required to sustained maintain operations - f.
-Units as directed BPT support littoral operations in support of ground forces - g.
-Units as directed to conduct mine clearance operations - h.
-Units as directed BPT conduct Freedom of Navigation Operations - i.
-Units as directed BPT conduct HADR support - 23.
-Phase 3 will be completed when NT maritime forces have been expelled from the JFAO and conditions are set to transition to local stability and enforcement operations. - 24.
-Phase 4 Transition.
-This phase will commence on order, once all NT maritime elements have been expelled from the JFAO.
+22. Phase 3 - Neutralisation.
+This phase will commence on completion of the amphibious operation, and will encompass the expelling of OV military elements from Panay in concert with Belesian military forces.
+Tasks are as follows:

+23. Phase 3 will be completed when OV maritime forces have been expelled from the JFAO and conditions are set to transition to local stability and enforcement operations.

+24. Phase 4 - Transition.
+This phase will commence on order, once all OV maritime elements have been expelled from the JFAO.
 This phase will work in conjunction with both TGs 667.2 and 640 to ensure Belesia is in a state to commence transition from CJTF 667 control to host nation control.
-Tasks are as follows: - a.
-On order, commence redeployment of units including amphibious task group and non-essential maritime forces - b.
-Conduct maritime support operations in order to facilitate training and consolidation of BN forces - c.
-On order, hand over OPCON of JFMCC functions to BN - d.
-Units as directed BPT conduct Freedom of Navigation Operations - e.
-Units as directed to conduct anti-piracy and maritime counter terrorism patrols - f.
-Units as directed to conduct mine and unexploded ordnance clearance - g.
-Units as directed BPT conduct HADR support
+Tasks are as follows:

+a.
+On order, commence redeployment of units including amphibious task group and nonessential maritime forces b.
+Conduct maritime support operations in order to facilitate training and consolidation of BN forces c.
+On order, hand over OPCON of JFMCC functions to BN d.
+Units as directed BPT conduct Freedom of Navigation Operations e.
+Units as directed to conduct anti-piracy and maritime counter terrorism patrols f.
+Units as directed to conduct mine and unexploded ordnance clearance g.
+Units as directed BPT conduct HADR support extended as it is reliant on host nation support, however the intent is to not remain in a protracted situation outside the historical maritime interactions both nations have enjoyed.

 25. Phase 4 will be completed once all CTG 667.1 units have redeployed to respective host nations and Belesian sovereignty and authority is restored to the island of Panay.
-Phase 4 may be extended as it is reliant on host nation support, however the intent is to not remain in a protracted situation outside the historical maritime interactions both nations have enjoyed.
+Phase 4 may be